S54 Vanos Procedure

 Removal of valve cover

-Remove engine top cover.
+Firstly, take off the engine top cover.

-Reinstall oil fill cap.
+Reinstall the oil fill cap:

 Remove coil harness ground strap mounting bolt at valve cover exhaust side (13mm socket 3/8″ / 3/8″ ratchet).